 This type of auger bit is used with hammer drills.
 The concrete auger bit is essentially the same as a wood auger, except it’s designed to cut into concrete and masonry.

-The result is a neat bore hole through which pipes or wiring can be passed.
-Concrete auger bits are also quite sturdy and designed to last for a long time.
+The result is a neat borehole through which pipes or wiring can be passed.
+Concrete auger bits are also quite sturdy and designed to last a long time.

 This type of auger bit is used to bore holes into the soil.
-This is normally done to create holes for fence posts.
+This is usually done to create holes in fence posts.

 You will often see them used in gardens.
-It does need a good motor, such as a cordless drill or chainsaw motor, to get it to work properly.
+It does need a good motor, such as a cordless drill or chainsaw motor, to get it to work correctly.

 There are variations of earth augers designed to drill through concrete or tarmac.

 These are very similar to standard earth augers.
-But they have a special tip designed to rip through rocks, stones, and other hard material.
+But they have a special tip designed to rip through rocks, stones, and other hard materials.

-This is normally used to break up asphalt, concrete, and other hard materials that are part of the soil.
+This is commonly used to break up asphalt, concrete, and other hard materials that are part of the soil.

 Thanks to many television shows and movies depicting ice fishing, this may be the most recognizable of all types of auger bits.

-Ice augers tend to be quite large and are normally used with a cordless drill to punch holes in the ice for fishing purposes.
+Ice augers tend to be quite large and are typically used with a cordless drill to punch holes in the ice for fishing purposes.

 5- Triple Fluted: